 In many cases, a veneer would be the restoration of choice for the more visible teeth in a patient who is looking for a smile improvement or re-design.

 Since a veneer only offers only partial coverage of the tooth, it is not as strong as a crown.
 If a patient grinds their teeth or there is decay or other bite issues, a crown may be a much more durable solution.

 How Will I Know if I Really Need a Dental Crown?

-At Family & Implant Dentistry we know that the decision to get a crown can a difficult one, primarily because the cost difference between a filling and a crown can be significant.
+At Dentistry of Colorado we know that the decision to get a crown can a difficult one, primarily because the cost difference between a filling and a crown can be significant.

 Our approach is totally about patient education so that we can help you make the best decision for your mouth.

 We have found that a great way to help our patients really see what is going on is through digital photos.

 We take digital photos of your mouth and will describe to you in detail what we see.

 A picture is truly worth a thousand words when it comes to you understanding what is happening with your mouth.